 Honoured for his work in music the 25th May 1998 was proclaimed Jimmy Capps Appreciation Day in Benson, North Carolina, and he is the recipient of several NARAS awards for “playing on the most No. 1 hit records” and being the Most Valuable Acoustic Player.
 This led to him being part of the NARAS Superpickers Band in 1978 and 1979.
 He also won the Nashville Golden R.O.P.E.
 Award for Musician of the Year in 2001.
 Aside from receiving awards, he has also performed with the Billy Walker Orchestra in at least 20 of the CMA Awards shows as well as the People Choice Awards, the Music City News Awards.

-Having moved to Nashville when he was 19 years old, he has remained there ever since and been a part of the Grand Ole Opry for more than 50 years.
+Having moved to Nashville when he was 19 years old, he remained there and was part of the Grand Ole Opry for more than 50 years.